jmaister/blog/content/custom-arcade-game-controller.md

 <a href="http://imgur.com/ebnAn0v"><img src="http://i.imgur.com/ebnAn0vl.jpg" title="Hosted by imgur.com"/></a>
 </div>

-For decorating of the box, I used a plastic paper that is printed with a carbon fiver finish.
+For decorating of the box, I used a plastic paper that is printed with a carbon fibre finish.
 The paper has a sticky side, so it sticks to the sides of the box.

 After sticking the paper to the top of the box, I cut the holes of the buttons with a blade.
 Now all the holes for the buttons and joysticks are visible.